aelitneg/dotenv-lint/README.md

 ![NPM](https://img.shields.io/npm/l/dotenv-lint)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

+## ⚠️This repository is no longer maintained⚠️
+I originally built this project to solve a dev environment problem at work, but it ultimately never made it into our stack.
+When I released it, someone suggested turning this into a plugin for ESLint.
+The more I think about that, the more it makes sense and so, here we are.
+Hopefully, in the not so distant future, this will have been ported to an ESLint plugin for everyone to enjoy!

 dotenv-lint is a tool for identifying issues with `.env` files in nodejs projects.
 It uses [dotenv](https://www.npmjs.com/package/dotenv) to read a _master_ and one or more _test_ `.env` files and compares them against each other according to a set of rules.